jessepav/lacygoill-wiki-backup/tmux/tmux.md

     kill-window [-a] [-t target-window]
     killw

 Kill the  current window or  the window at  target-window, removing it  from any sessions to which it is linked.
-The -a option kills all but the window given with -t.
+The `-a` option kills all but the window given with `-t`.

 ##
 ##